TruebitProtocol/interactive-coin-offerings/README.md

 #### retreiveFinalResult(InteractiveCrowdsaleLib.InteractiveCrowdsaleStorage storage)
 *(InteractiveCrowdsaleLib.sol, line 67)*

-If the address' personal cap is below the pointer or the sale is cancelled, refund them all their ETH. if their personal valuation cap is above the pointer, calculate tokens purchased and withdraw tokens and ETH
+Called by participants after the sale ends.
+Finalizes a participant's participation in the sale.
+If the address' personal cap is below the pointer or the sale is cancelled, refund them all their ETH.
+If their personal valuation cap is equal to the total valuation, they get a partial ETH refund and a partial token purchase.
+If their personal valuation cap is greater than the total valuation, the function calculates tokens purchased and sends them their tokens.
+This is the last function participants have to call.

 ##### Arguments
 **InteractiveCrowdsaleLib.InteractiveCrowdsaleStorage** self